aryan-salemababdi/Grove/README.md

-# Grove (v0.1) - minimal Nest-like framework skeleton in Go
+# Grove (v0.1) - minimal Modular framework skeleton in Go

 This repository contains a minimal skeleton for *Grove*, a Nest-inspired framework for Go.